longueiraemiliano/ReactNativeTrifecta/README.md

 # How to Setup a React Native Project for iOS, Android, and Web

 These intructions tie together the instructions from the Native React [getting started](https://facebook.github.io/react-native/docs/getting-started.html) page and the React Native Web [quick start](https://github.com/necolas/react-native-web) and [getting started](https://github.com/necolas/react-native-web/blob/master/docs/guides/getting-started.md) pages.
-The result being an app running on 3 platforms* you can build on.
+The result being an app running on 3 platforms\* you can build on.

-*Well... these instructions only incude the iOS install, but the basic plumbing for Android is there as well.
+\*Well... these instructions only include the iOS install, but the basic plumbing for Android is there as well.

 ## Step 1 - Preliminary React Native Install